pierre-cm/galbe/docs/concepts/plugins.md

 The plugin name should be a Unique Plugin Identifier to prevent conflicts with other plugins.
 Ideally, it follows the format `com.example.myplugin`.

 ### init
-This method is called immediately after the server starts.
+This method is called once when the server starts (after route discovery and before the first request is served).
 It receives two arguments:
-- `config`: The plugin-specific configuration (See [Configuration](getting-started.md#properties) `plugin` property).
+- `config`: The plugin-specific configuration (see the [`plugin`](../reference/configuration.md#plugin) configuration property).
-- `galbe`: The Galbe server instance, from which you can retrieve routes using `galbe.router.routes`.
+- `galbe`: The Galbe server instance.
+From it you can read registered routes (`galbe.router.routes`) and route metadata (`galbe.meta`).

 ### onFetch
 This method is executed at the beginning of an incoming request.
 It receives a restricted `context` object containing `request`, `set`, and `state`.